 But putting culture on the backburner is overlooking why change is so painful for employees.

 Setbacks destabilise organizations precisely because they leave people feeling untethered and disconnected from what is ‘normal’.
 By nature, people crave stability and want it to return as soon as possible.
 When employees no longer recognise their company because of a change in corporate mission, a change in leadership or the redundancy of a colleague, anxiety and fear often quickly set in.

-Psychological attributes like resilience are often talked about as an individual characteristic, but resilience is a property of teams and organisations as well.
+Psychological attributes like resilience are often talked about as an individual characteristic, but resilience is a property of teams and organizations as well.
 Resilience is built through trust.
-The way your organisation mitigates changes and setbacks depends on how you manage trust in the face of adversity— and what keeps teams resilient is a high level of trust.
+The way your organization mitigates changes and setbacks depends on how you manage trust in the face of adversity— and what keeps teams resilient is a high level of trust.

-Here’s some insight on what your organisation can do to prepare against major company setbacks.
+Here’s some insight on what your organization can do to prepare against major company setbacks.

 A key component of resilience is the ability to absorb shocks and bounce back.
 For teams, their ability to cope depends on their level of preparedness.
 The Stoic philosopher Seneca taught that as long as we are mentally prepared for setbacks — as in we acknowledge they COULD happen — we reduce shock and won’t be as paralysed by them.
 Instead, we can say, “Well that hurt.
 What can we do to get by?”

 At Friday Pulse, one of the things we encourage is open and honest communication between team members and team leaders.
 If a team leader is aware of setbacks and significant changes on the horizon, it’s important to let the team know so they aren’t blindsided by it.
 Having open conversations ahead of impending crises can help teams prepare with solutions on how to minimise damage.